 It wasn’t long before another washed out road lay before me.
 This washed out road was more like a lake.
 I got out of the car again, and walked through it to see how deep it was.

 This time it seemed passible to drive through.
 I made it!
 But on the other side, my blue dot began to stray away from the visible roads and into a section of the map that wasn’t rendering on the map.
 Thinking I turned the wrong way at the fork, I turned around and went back through the washed out road, and went the other way at the fork.
 Soon this had me driving up a mountain, which definitely didn’t seem right, so I turned around again, returned to the fork, rechose my first path, and drove through the washed out road for a third time.
+Thanking the Goddesses and Gods when I again made it through with the car still running.

 As I continued driving along a one-way dirt road on the side of a lake, wondering if I’d be able to find my way out before I ran out of gas, while my blue dot left the map, I started making back up plans in my head to keep calm.
 The back of the car was made into a bed with sleeping supplies.
 I had a solar charger for my phone.
 I had enough water and food to last a few weeks.
 As I pondered whether I’d be better to stay with the car or try to hike out to a road if I ran out of gas, I happened on a most beautiful sight … some sort of facility / factory on the far side of the lake!
 I couldn’t drive across the land bridge on the lake to it, due to a barrier, but I could walk over to find help if need be.
 I took a picture and kept driving.
-As I hit another fork, I chose the direction towards the factory, taking another picture, so I could find my way back.
+As I hit another fork, I chose the direction towards the factory, taking another picture, so I could find my way back, should I need to.

 I rolled down my window and signalled to them.